helloamandamurphy/tasker-frontend/DevLog.md

 * No need for task show page/route
 * Maybe the task estimated time should be a percentage of the time to adapt to total time changes.

+## Ask for Help
+-Why are the Signup/Login forms showing up below the Home component?
+-Can I move the Switch from App.js to a LoggedIn container/component?

 ### For Project Completion
 * Write Blog Post
 * Record Demo Video